Howard Hanna Jr.,- President & Chairman of M. A. Hanna Company

 Howard Melville Hanna, Jr., was born on December 14, 1877, to Howard Melville and Kate Smith Hanna, Sr. Howard Sr. was the nephew of Mark Hanna, the president maker of the McKinley era.
 Howard’s two sisters lived in the next two houses east of the Hanna home.

 Howard Jr. graduated from University School and then spent three years in the Sheffield Scientific School of Yale University.

 Howard married his cousin, Jean Claire Hanna, in 1907.
 Jean was born on December 31, 1882, to Leonard and Fanny Hanna.
-To avoid the Ohio law prohibiting the marriage of first cousins, the wedding took place in Thomasville, Georgia.
+Ohio law prohibited the marriage of first cousins, so the wedding took place in Thomasville, Georgia.
 Howard and Claire were playmates in childhood and remained devoted to each other.
 The match met with parental objection, but both were of age and wealthy in their own right.
-Howard and Claire had five children: Fannie (Bolton) born in 1907, Howard Melville III born in 1909, Jean born in 1910, Kate Benedict (Bicknell) born on June 25, 1911, and Constance Clair, on August 12, 1913.
+Howard and Claire had five children: Fannie (Bolton) born in 1907, Howard Melville III, born in 1909, Jean born in 1910, Kate Benedict (Bicknell), born on June 25, 1911, and Constance Clair, on August 12, 1913.

 In 1912, Hanna became a partner in M. A. Hanna Company.
-The partnership was discontinued and the M. A. Hanna Company was incorporated in 1922 with Howard Hanna Jr. as president and chairman in 1929.
+The partnership discontinued, and the M. A. Hanna Company was incorporated in 1922 with Howard Hanna Jr. as president and chairman in 1929.
 He also organized Standard Investment Company and the National Steel Company in 1929.